 “They’re usually the ones that reach out,” she explains.
 When it comes to taking active steps to improve our sex lives, women appear far more likely to make moves.

 “Because of the messages men receive around being vulnerable, they don’t always feel safe asking for help,” says Nelson.
 “One of the things I want men to know is that they’re really strong for wanting to improve their relationship, however they go about doing that.”

-Nelson sees a lot of business-types in her practice.
+Nelson sees a lot of business types in her practice.
 They typically arrive with mixed feelings about the process.
-Often, she’ll ask them, “If something was going on with the company, would you get an advisor to help correct it?,” she says.
+Often, she’ll ask them, “If something was going on with the company, would you get an advisor to help correct it?” she says.
 “Well, think of me as a consultant.
-I’m there to help repair to relationship.”
+I’m there to help repair the relationship.”